LazarosZ/quiz-game-light-edition/README.md

-npm run setupDB--> to setup DB and populate it npm run start--> start the app
+npm run setupDB--> to setup DB and populate it---> and then--> npm run start--> start the app